alexander-koch/golem/README.md

 	let x = 5

-Variables can be modified, if they are declared using the mod keyword.
+Variables are mutable, if they are declared using the mut keyword.

-	let mod x = 5
+	let mut x = 5
 	x = x + 1

 Functions are declared using the 'fn' keyword.
 Every function is then followed by a tuple.
-The use of egyptian style braces is standard.
+The use of egyptian style braces is standard (Not supported yet, final structure may change).

 	fn main(args) {
 		# body
 	}

+Classes are defined using the following structure (Not supported yet, final structure may change):

+	class Main {

+		let mod x = 2
+		let mod y = 4

+		# Constructor
+		fn new(x, y, z) {
+			self.x = 2
+			self.y = y
+		}

+		fn run() {
+			println("Running with x:", self.x, "and y:", self.y)
+		}

+		fn free() {
+			# do some stuff here
+		}
+	}

+# Pointer and ownership
+Ownership orients on Rusts system.
+Once you call a function with an object, ownership is transferred to that function.
+The function deletes it at the end of the scope.
+To still own it after, you have to return it.
+This prevents use of a pointer, after it has been freed.

 # Licence
 Copyright (c) Alexander Koch 2015
 Inception at 18.05.2015
+Based on Project Ozone